Last Modified: April 30, 2013

 While slightly off the subject, there is one modification which should never be done; boosting the power output.
 The finals of modern transceivers are selected to provide a given power level, yet stay within their linear response region.
 When the drive and bias levels are adjusted to increase output power, they force the finals to operate outside their linear response region.
 The result is highly increased levels of IMD, all at the expense of ≤1 dB of power increase.
 Most mobile operators would do better by properly mounting their antennas!

 Modern solid state transceivers (almost universally) use a low impedance (nominally 500 ohm) microphone.
 The elements are usually electret condenser types, but may be dynamic.
 Some do have preamps built in, but unlike a power microphone, their gain and impedance matching is fixed.
 Gain and DSP adjustments aside, the way you use your microphone can have a major affect on your audio quality.

 One of the best articles on this subject of microphone use, was written by Steve Katz, WB2WIK/6.
-It points out several common user faults.

-For example, the output level of electret and/or noise canceling microphones drops off rather quickly as the distance between your lips and the microphone increases.
-Therefore, you should speak directly into the microphone, not across it as is often suggested.
+It points out several common user faults including the Broderick Crawford Syndrome—talking too far away from the microphone!
+Remember, the output level of electret and/or noise canceling microphones drops off rather quickly as the distance between your lips and the microphone increases.
+Therefore, you should speak directly and closely into the microphone as Steve discusses, and not across it as is often suggested.
+In some cases, two inches is too far!
 This is especially important when using (background) noise canceling microphones, which the majority of mobile transceivers come equipped with.

-Your lips and the microphone should almost be touching.
-In some cases, two inches is too far!
-Some folks don't like to eat their microphone, so they turn up the gain to compensate.
-About all this does is increase the background noise.
-If you get excited, and talk closer up, your audio becomes distorted.
+As mentioned above, most modern transceivers, SSB and FM alike, are supplied with electret condenser microphones.
+There are several reasons why this is so, not the least of which is their diminutive size, and power requirements.
 Their frequency response (as shown in the chart at right) is almost flat across the audio spectrum.
 No other commonly used microphone type can even come close.
 This fact makes designing the requisite audio stages easier.

 If they have a drawback, it is improper use.
 As noted above, you should speak directly into the microphone, not across it.
 Follow the rules, and you won't need to replace the microphone, or perform any mods to get good audio reports.
 All you have to do is use a moderate amount of microphone gain.
 The key here is to watch the ALC indication.
 While there is a lot of variation between transceivers (make and models), the fact remains, any ALC indication means the internal electronics are reducing the drive level to the finals to keep them within their linear response curve.
 If yours is constantly showing, it is an indication the microphone gain is too high.
 If the truth be known, having to set the microphone gain higher than about 10% to 15% is an indication you're not using your microphone correctly.
-Again, read Steve's article.

 If you use an amplifier, any microphone gain adjustment based on the ALC readout, should be made with the amplifier turned off, and the power output setting at its maximum.
 Once the microphone gain is properly set, the power output control should be dialed back to that required by the amplifier.
 This is almost never full power out, and may be as little as 25 watts PEP.

 As alluded to above, there is no cheap-and-dirty way to measure peak to average speech levels.
 It takes a decent storage scope, astute knowledge of how to interpret the resulting readout, and a handful of other laboratory-grade hardware.
 Nor is there a cheap-and-dirty way to measure the frequency response of any given microphone.
-You certainly can't do it with your ear alone, as some mod-experts would have you believe.
+You certainly can't do it with your ear alone, as some mod-pundits would have you believe.
 Caveat Emptor!

 The use of speech processing (aka speech compression or speech clipping) has become the major bane of amateur radio, especially mobile operation.
 It allows every little nuance of engine noise, AC fans, the kids in the back seat, and that squeak in the left quarter panel to be plainly heard.
 It is important to remember, the average vehicle traveling at 60 mph, is at least 25 dB louder than the average living room, and some are over 40 dB louder.
 Adding insult, most amateurs who use it do not know how to properly set their microphone and/or processing controls, resulting in some really lousy-sounding, on-air signals.
 They might sound passable when properly tuned in, but a few kHz away the distortion products (IMD) can be clearly heard.